Three-mode tunable coupler for superconducting two-qubit gates: Introduction

 \section{Introduction}

 Development of superconducting qubit-based quantum computing devices has achieved a number of major milestones during the past few years \cite{Arute2019, Wu2021, chen2021exponentia, google2023suppressing, kim2023evidence}.
 The common theme is the usage of transmon qubits \cite{Koch2007} with dispersive readout and capacitive coupling \cite{Blais2004}.
-Nevertheless, the relatively large two-qubit gate error rates undermine both the practical application of such machines as well as the proof-of-principle advantage demonstration \cite{Pan2022}.
+Nevertheless, the relatively large two-qubit gate error rates \lena{remain to be the limiting factor for} both the practical application of such machines as well as the proof-of-principle advantage demonstrations \cite{Pan2022}.

-For implementation of two-qubit gates, there has been a variety of different approaches, each with its strengths and weaknesses.
+\lena{For transmon qubits, there is variety of different implementations of two-qubit gates}, each with its strengths and weaknesses.
 The simplest scheme involves resonant exchange of qubit populations triggered by a frequency shift of one of the qubits \cite{Pashkin2003, Strauch2003}.
 For transmons, one can choose between an iSWAP-type gate \cite{Dewes2012, PhysRevLett.125.120504, Ganzhorn2020} or a CPHASE-type gate \cite{PhysRevLett.125.120504, Ganzhorn2020, DiCarlo2009}.
 The gate duration can be short and is determined by the qubit-qubit coupling constant.
-This scheme is prone to (i) significant qubit dephasing, because the qubits are operated outside of their sweet spots, which can be addressed with net-zero pulses \cite{Negirneac2021}, (ii) crossing of two-level systems (TLS) defects during gate operation \cite{Krinner2022}, and (iii) large residual ZZ crosstalk when the qubits are detuned from each other.
+This scheme is prone to (i) significant qubit dephasing, because the qubits are operated outside of their sweet spots, which can be addressed with net-zero pulses \cite{Negirneac2021}, (ii) crossing of two-level system (TLS) defects during gate operation \cite{Krinner2022}, and (iii) large residual ZZ crosstalk when the qubits are detuned from each other.
 The need to traverse a large frequency range with the qubit and thus potentially cross strongly coupled TLS defects can be circumvented, for example, using a parametrically modulated signal \cite{Caldwell2018}.
 For parametrically activated gates, however, the effective coupling strength is only a fraction of the underlying coupling between qubits.
-Moreover, the qubit is still detuned from it's sweet spot, resulting in additional dephasing, which can be reduced by applying a modulation around the DC sweet spot \cite{Hong2020}.
+Moreover, the qubit is still detuned from its sweet spot, resulting in additional dephasing, which can be reduced by applying a modulation around the DC sweet spot \cite{Hong2020}.